It’s a test that measures how long it takes food to move through your system.

 Preparing for the Test

 Before a bowel transit time test, you’ll need to fast for 8 hours.
 You should also tell your doctor what medications you’re on.
-He may tell you to stop taking them in the days leading up to the test.
+They may tell you to stop taking them in the days leading up to the test.
 Certain pain medicines slow movement in your GI tract.
 Laxatives and stool softeners speed it up.

 The pill measures pH, temperature, and contractions as it moves through your stomach and GI tract.
 You won’t feel it moving through your body.
 Normally, your doctor will monitor you in a lab for about an hour after you take the pill.

 For the next 3 to 5 days, you’ll be allowed to eat and drink like you normally would.
 You’ll be wearing the data receiver.
 Your doctor will ask you to push the button on the receiver at certain times.
-He’ll also ask you to keep a diary of meals, sleep, and bowel movements.
+They’ll also ask you to keep a diary of meals, sleep, and bowel movements.

 This test will give your doctor images at certain points to show how the radioactive food or capsule is moving through your system.